billahtelecom/flakewall/README.md

 ## Notes and limitations
 - Quarantine is a local YAML list – keep it under review in code review.
+- TTL support: run `flakewall quarantine-tick` in CI to decrement TTL and auto-remove expired entries.
 - Flake scoring is minimal (requires only JUnit XML).
 It doesn’t depend on long CI history.
 - Jest retry selection uses `-t <name>`; include file path in test ID if multiple names collide.